svanderburg/js-sblayout/README.md

 and script includes.
 We can also make pages invisible from menu sections by instantiating pages that are prefixed with `Hidden*`.

+This framework also offers specialized features through the following functions:
+* A site map can be generated with: `displaySiteMap`
+* Bread crumbs, that show the path to the currently displayed page, can be generated with: `displayBreadcrumbs`
-It is also possible to automatically generate a site map (`displaySiteMap`) and bread crumbs for the currently visited page (`displayBreadcrumbs`).
+* It is also possible to embed a menu section in a content page (rather than declaring a menu section) with: `displayEmbeddedMenuSection`

 Consult the API documentation for more information.